 - Request an admission worksheet for the Surgical Technology Program – required if you want to apply to the program

 Personal responsibility is a key characteristic of health professionals.
 Surgical Technology candidates must review the pertinent information linked from this page as the first step in the application process.
 The Health Professions has a selective admissions process.

 Surgical Technologists perform tasks that require knowledge of asepsis and safe surgical procedures.
 Such tasks include preparing all supplies, instruments, and equipment for operative procedures; and passing instruments to the surgeon.
 Positions are available throughout the United States in delivery rooms, surgery centers, and other settings.
 Surgical Technologists serve as integral members of the surgical team and work closely with surgeons, anesthesiologists, registered nurses, and other surgical personnel in delivery of patient care.

 Surgical Technology is a demanding, challenging, and satisfying profession.
 It requires clinical expertise, academic knowledge, thinking skills, physical stamina, and personal integrity.

-The Surgical Technology profession is expected to grow about as fast as average until 2020.
-The current salary for new graduates ranges from $18-$26 per hour.
+The Surgical Technology profession is expected to grow at a 6% increase through 2031.
+The current salary for new graduates ranges from $21-$26 per hour.
 With successful completion of the certification examination, the salary may increase.
 In addition, several health care providers may offer sign-on bonuses.

 Check the Occupational Outlook Handbook for the most current information.